accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Other diagrams__.
 There are Usecase diagram to capture user scenarios and more fine-grained cases; and deployment view to capture how the code and artifacts are grouped for code development.

 [Domain-Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) (DDD) views the system from the domain expert perspective.
-It applies to systems with complex business logic and domain knowledge, e.g. ERP, CRM, or Internet companies with rich business.
+It applies to systems with complex business logic and domain knowledge, e.g. ERP, CRM (Customer relationship management), or Internet companies with rich business.
 Compared to traditional OO-design, which easily leads to a spider web of objects ("__Big Ball of Mud__"), DDD introduces "domains" to tide it up.
-Below lists key concepts:
+Besides below listed key concepts, [IDDD flu vaccine](https://learning.oreilly.com/library/view/implementing-domain-driven-design/9780133039900/ch01lev2sec5.html#ch01lev2sec5) is also a nice example.

   * __Domain__.
 A big complex system (enterprise scale) are cut into multiple domains (e.g. user account system, forum system, ecommerce system, etc), each with their specific domain knowledge, language wording, and domain experts.